AUTh-CSAL/pds-codebase/README.md

 # pds
-050 - Parallel and Distributed Systems
+Repo for course 050 - Parallel and Distributed Systems, Aristotle University of Thessaloniki, Dpt. of Electrical & Computer Engineering.